 - Instructions aren’t clear

 Are you planning to use a crossbow as your primary home defense option?
 If you answered yes, then a full-size model is your best crossbow for home defense.
 As a secondary option for home defense, a pistol crossbow has the capability of helping you protect your home.
-On the other hand, a pistol crossbow does make a better choice for self-defense since it’s very compact.
+On the other hand, a pistol model does make a better choice for self-defense since it’s very compact.

 In conclusion, be sure to go over the factors we mentioned at the beginning of the guide if you’re still on the fence.
-The advantages of choosing Ravin or Tenpoint crossbows are their accuracy, compactness, power, ease of use, premium components, and stealth cocking systems.
+The advantages of choosing Ravin or Tenpoint models are their accuracy, compactness, power, ease of use, premium components, and stealth cocking systems.
 Finally, we feel that EK Archery’s repeating crossbow is a very suitable choice for home defense because of its advanced automatic reloading tech.
 Just know that the company is not the most well-established if you decide to take that route.